FrankLawrence/Obsidian-Vault/Computer Science/Automata and Comlexity/Turing Machines.md

 - A universal TM gets as input A turing machine $M$ and input word $u$ and then executes $M$ on $u$

 > [!info] THEOREM
-> There exists a universal Turing machine.
+> There exists a universal Turing machine

 ---
 References: